EnergySystemsModellingLab/MUSE_OS/docs/inputs/timeslices.rst

 .. note::

-    This input file is only for legacy sectors.
-For anything else, please see :ref:`simulation-settings`.
+    This input file is only for legacy sectors, which are not part of the open source release.
+For time-slice settings in the open source release, please see the  :ref:`simulation-settings`.